Economy of Eritrea

+The economy of Eritrea a subsistence agriculture economy that relies on the mining industry for foreign exchange.
+About 70 percent of the population lives in rural areas, and relies on rainfed farming, livestock, and fisheries.
+The economy is tightly controlled, and all significant enterprises are state-owned.

+Eritrea has one of the highest debt-to-GDP ratio's in the world.
+In 2024, the World Bank estimated Eritrea's public dept at 211 percent of GDP.

+The Eritrean economy has undergone extreme changes after the War of Independence.

-The economy of Eritrea has experienced considerable growth in recent years, indicated by an improvement in gross domestic product in 2012 of 7.5% over 2011, and has a total of $8.090 billion as of 2020.
+It experienced considerable growth in recent years, indicated by an improvement in gross domestic product in 2011 of 8.7 percent and in 2012 of 7.5% over 2011, and has a total of $8.090 billion as of 2020.
 However, worker remittances from abroad are estimated to account for 32 percent of gross domestic product.
-Eritrea has an extensive amount of resources such as copper, gold, granite, marble, and potash.
-The Eritrean economy has undergone extreme changes due to the War of Independence.

-In 2011, Eritrea's GDP grew by 8.7 percent making it one of the fastest growing economies in the world.

 Economic history

-Eritrea's recent growth performance has been marked by significant volatility in part due to its dependence on a predominantly rain-fed agriculture sector, accounting for about one-third of the economy and which has a significant impact on distribution services which account for around 20% of gross domestic product (GDP), and on a narrow mining sector which also accounts for 20% of the economy.
-Real GDP growth is estimated to have recovered to around 12% in 2018, while averaging -2.7% during 2015–18 on account of frequent droughts and a decline in mining production.
+Eritrea's recent economic growth has been characterised by considerable volatility, partly due to its dependence on predominantly rainfed agriculture, which accounts for about one-third of the economy.
+The sector is also affected by distribution services, which account for about 20 per cent of GDP, and mining, which accounts for another 20 per cent of the economy.
+Real GDP growth is estimated to have recovered to around 12% in 2018, after an average contraction of -2.7% between 2015 and 2018, caused by frequent droughts and lower mining output.

-Reported inflation has been negative during 2016–18, following the exchange of currency in circulation in November 2015 that resulted in a monetary contraction.
-Deflation continued in 2018 as increased trade with Ethiopia resulted in further put downward pressure on prices.
+Reported inflation in Eritrea was negative between 2016 and 2018, following the exchange of currency in circulation in November 2015, which led to a contraction in the money supply.
+Deflation persisted in 2018, as increased trade with Ethiopia exerted additional downward pressure on prices.

-In recent years, Eritrea has significantly tightened fiscal policy to reverse the chronic deficits it suffered after the increase in regional insecurity in 1998.
-In 2018, the fiscal surplus widened to around 11% of GDP.
-This was largely achieved by a sharp drop in capital spending as well as some revenue measures.
-However, fiscal pressures, both recurrent and wage-related are likely to mount.
+In recent years, Eritrea has pursued a tighter fiscal policy to address persistent deficits that emerged after the intensification of regional instability in 1998.
+By 2018, the country recorded a fiscal surplus of about 11 % of GDP, mainly due to significant reductions in capital expenditures and the introduction of some revenue-raising measures.
+However, current fiscal pressures, including recurrent and labour-related expenditures, are expected to increase.

-Short-term growth prospects remain challenging given fiscal constraints and limited opportunities under existing restrictions.
-The recovery in agriculture is expected to slow.
-The country remains in a difficult macroeconomic situation with an unsustainable debt burden (including arrears to the World Bank) and vulnerable financial and external sectors.
+Short-term growth prospects remain challenging due to fiscal constraints and limited opportunities under existing restrictions.
+The recovery in the agricultural sector is expected to slow.
+Eritrea continues to face a difficult macroeconomic environment, characterized by an unsustainable debt burden—including arrears to the World Bank—as well as vulnerabilities in the financial and external sectors.